The One Thing All Returnees Want

 This is where making re-entry work FOR you no longer feels like a theory or something far off in the future.
 It feels real and possible.
 And even though you’ve been calling yourself a Forward Launcher, now you really feel like one.

-If you’re ready to make re-entry work FOR you (or help the returnees you work with make re-entry work for them), get started by signing up here to get our monthly newsletter!
+If you’re ready to make re-entry work FOR you (or help the returnees make re-entry work for them), get started by signing up here to get our monthly newsletter (discontinued).

 Disclaimer: Small Planet Studio is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 Thank you for supporting my site and helping me make it the best re-entry resource on the internet!